 Delineating the recipients in this manner allows workflows to leverage high-level authentication for external recipients while using more cost-effective authentication for internal users.

-It is possible for one company (email domain) to have multiple Adobe Sign accounts.
+It is possible for one company (email domain) to have multiple Acrobat Sign accounts.

-Only the users resident in each discrete account are internal with each other.
+Only the users resident in each discrete account are internal to each other.
 External accounts house external recipients in all cases.

 Email verification requires that the recipient: